 Business Name Availability Check

-You can do a preliminary check on the availability of a business name in Oregon through the Business Name Search online application.
-The Name Availability Check function can help determine if someone already has the name you’re considering filing.
+Check the availability of a business name in Oregon through the Business Name Search online application.
+The Name Availability Check function can determine if someone already has the name you’re considering filing.

-Basically, the Name Availability Check looks at the main words in the name you want to check and compares them to active businesses on file.
+The Name Availability Check looks at the main words in the name you want to check and compares them to active businesses on file.
 If nothing is close, it suggests the name can be filed on our records.
 The final determination, however, is done by a filing officer at the time of filing.

 Your business name has to be "distinguishable on record" for you to file that name.
 When the Secretary of State makes that determination, we do not consider the following:

 - Words that tell what kind of a business entity it is, such as "Inc.," "LLC," "Co.," "Corp."